bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 #### Create a new GitHub repository

 [Follow the official instructions to create a new GitHub repository](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-an-existing-project-to-github-using-the-command-line#adding-a-project-to-github-without-github-cli).
 You can choose whatever name you want.
-I used `kobweb-ghp-demo`.
+I used `kobweb-netlify-demo` for Netlify and `kobweb-ghp-demo` for GitHub Pages.

 When given an opportunity to populate this repo with a `README` and `.gitignore`, **don't**!
 Since Kobweb already creates them for you.